 Asset Holdings Kerb and Gutter: 610 km

 Desired Level of Service Statement Water is conveyed from the pavement to the nearest drainage system such as pipes or open drains

 Available Data As Asset data stored in end of year financial Fair Value asset database.
 Asset Data: location, length, type, condition rating, and Fair Value calculations.

 Last Condition Survey A A condition inspection was undertaken in 2010 and was reviewed 2015

 General Assessment Condition Rating % Assets (based on m) \$CRC

 of Condition 1 Near Perfect 6.5 \$2,229,796

 2 Good 7.9 \$2,710,060

 3 Satisfactory 84.9 \$29,124,564

 4 Very Poor 0.7 \$240,132

 5 Unserviceable 0 \$0

 Total 100.00 \$34,304,551

-Main Findings • The visual condition assessment was undertaken in 2010 with a desktop update in 2015.
+Main Findings The visual condition assessment was undertaken in 2010 with a desktop update in 2015.
 Most acquisitions are through subdivision release or as part of Council's roads assets capital works program.

-•
+This asset is repaired when the damaged.
+Unrepaired kerb and gutter results in deterioration of the adjacent road pavement.

-Future Actions • Continue to maintair prioritisation across oning manner based on
+Future Actions Continue to maintain the asset in a functioning manner based on prioritisation across all assets.